As a business owner, you’re constantly striving to stay on the same page with prospects and clients.

 But does your message actually have a compelling substance, or are you just telling beautiful stories that keep your readers entertained for a short while?

-Small Business Trends indicates that 70% of most B2B websites lack a call to action.
-This rookie mistake is automatically affecting that website’s relationship with clients and ultimately, their competitiveness and profit margins.
+Lack of a call to action automatically affects that website’s relationship with clients and ultimately, their competitiveness and profit margins.

 To consolidate your position on any market, interact with clients the easy way and make them act in a certain manner, you have to upgrade your copy using the right calls to action, designed to convince your readers to do something (besides reading and bouncing off your page).